-You might see Medicare supplement plan G referred to as Medigap plan G. Either way, this is one of the standardized Medicare supplement plans that you can purchase in most states to help close financial gaps for those things that Original Medicare won’t fully cover.
-You can refer to a simple chart on the Medicare.gov site that compares various supplements to make them fairly easy to understand.
+The best Medicare Supplement plan G is one of the standardized Medicare Supplement plans that you can purchase in most states to help close financial gaps for those things that Original Medicare won’t adequately cover.
+You can refer to a simple chart on the Medicare.gov site that compares various supplements to make them reasonably easy to understand.

-Even though plan F has been the most popular supplement for years, the rate of people who choose Medicare plan G has been increasing fast. plan F pays for everything that the government allows Medicare supplement plans to pay for, so many beneficiaries would rather just buy a plan that frees them from most out-of-pocket expenses.
+Even though plan F has been the most popular supplement for years, the rate of people who choose Medicare plan G has been increasing fast and pays everything that the government allows Medicare Supplement plans to pay for, so many beneficiaries would rather just buy a plan that frees them from most out-of-pocket expenses.

-These two supplements are almost identical, but Medicare supplement plan G in 2018 doesn’t pay for the Part B deductible.
-Many savvy individuals have figured out that the difference in cost between Medigap plan G and F is greater than the annual deductible.
-This won’t be true for everybody, but it’s a good idea to compare personalized quotes to see if it’s true for you.
+These two supplements are almost identical, but Medicare Supplement plan G doesn’t pay for the Part B deductible.
+Many savvy individuals have figured out that the difference in cost between the two plans is greater than the annual deductible.
+This won’t be true for everybody, but it’s a good idea to compare personalized quotes to see if it’s right for you.
 We would never advise you to pay more for a policy than for the service that it might help you pay for.

 - Part A hospital, skilled nursing, and hospice coinsurance and copays